jyan366/Sendy-Retail/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
-•	The site was deployed to GitHub pages.
+* The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-* •	In the GitHub repository, navigate to the Settings tab
+* In the GitHub repository, navigate to the Settings tab
-* •	From the source section drop-down menu, select the Master Branch
+* From the source section drop-down menu, select the Master Branch
-* •	Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://jyan366.github.io/Sendy-Retail/our-brands.html

 ## Credits